StarRocks/starrocks/docs/en/sql-reference/sql-functions/Window_function.md

 **Usage notes:**

+- QUALIFY supports only the following three window functions: ROW_NUMBER(), RANK(), and DENSE_RANK().

-The execution order of clauses in a query with QUALIFY is evaluated in the following order:
+- The execution order of clauses in a query with QUALIFY is evaluated in the following order:

 1. FROM
 2. WHERE